win32service/website/less_admin.md

 # Use without administrator privileges

 This extension requires the administrator rights for some actions.
-However, some actions can be delegated to an service account for execution.
+However, you can limit the administrator right for 2 actions and delegate the others to an service account for execution.

 This table show all actions available in this extension and the right level needed for work: